Welser family: The Venezuela purchase

 Bartholomeus Welser V lent the Emperor Charles V a great sum of money for which, in 1528, he received as security the Province of Venezuela, developing it as Klein-Venedig (little Venice), but in consequence of their rapacious acts, the Welsers were deprived of their rule before the Emperor's reign was over.
 His son, Bartholomeus Welser VI, explored Venezuela along with Philipp von Hutten and both were executed at El Tocuyo by local Spanish Governor Juan de Carvajal in 1546.

 From 1528 to 1556, seven entradas (expeditions) led to the plunder and exploitation of local civilizations, but these colonial foundations led to future trade within the Americas.
-The first governors of Venezuela, Ambrosius Alfinger (1529–1533), Nicolas Federmann, and Georg von Speyer captured and enslaved local amerindians after their failed attempts to find gold on the Venezuelan coast.
+The first governors of Venezuela, Ambrosius Alfinger (1529–1533), Nicolas Federmann, and Georg von Speyer captured and enslaved local indigenous people after their failed attempts to find gold on the Venezuelan coast.
 The Welsers contributed to the establishment of cities such as Coro, Maracaibo, and Bogotá.

 Caribbean slave trade

 The Welsers' hold of the slave trade in the Caribbean began in 1523, as they had begun their own sugar production in Santo Domingo.
 According to historian Julia Roth, "In 1532, the company purchased the sugar mill Santa Bàrbara in the department of San Juan de la Maguana through the Welsers' overseas agent Sebastian Renz from Ulm for the price of 3427 Pesos, 202 Arrobas sugar, and 4 slaves."
-Slaves were notably listed in the same category as animals, signaling the early dehumanization of African enslaved workers.
 Over the next 15 years, thousands of enslaved Africans were transported to the Americas.